hazem-a1/Trending-post/readme.md

 - make use of Stream API.
 - use functional programming.

+## progress so far 🤓🤓
+ - deployed the app to koyeb.
+ - run daily authorized jobs to generate blog posts.

 ## TODO
 - [x] add blog posts to mongo db and remove file system.
 - [ ] docker.